crowdsecurity/cs-wordpress-bouncer/docs/USER_GUIDE.md

 On the other hand, all texts are also fully customizable.
 This will allow you, for example, to present translated pages in your users’ language.

-#### Usage metrics
+#### Remediation metrics

-If you activate usage metrics push, the bouncer will provide usage data to the Local API, allowing for a unified view of its behavior and insights.
+If you activate remediation metrics push, the bouncer will provide usage data to the Local API, allowing for a unified view of its behavior and insights.

 Please see [below setting](#advanced-settings) and [CrowdSec documentation](https://doc.crowdsec.net/docs/next/observability/usage_metrics/) for more information.